 Whenever patients are treated or examined, medical waste is generated.

 Keep a separate bio waste collecting system in parallel with your non-hazardous waste (MSW) system.
 The non-hazardous system is like wastepaper baskets.
 Look at medical supplier catalogues for medical waste containers.
 Develop a consistent scheme for collection.
 The containers in each examination room should be identical so employees don’t get confused about which containers they should use for a waste.
 A color code system is useful.
-Some places use red or yellow for all bio waste with black for MSW, and perhaps green for recyclables.
+Some practices use red or yellow for all bio waste with black for MSW, and perhaps green for recyclables.

 The reason you want to put as much of your waste into the MSW stream as possible is the cost of disposal is an order of magnitude lower than the cost of disposing of the hazardous waste streams.